 The Northern Vermont Artist Association was founded by a group of artists led by Harold Knight, in Burlington, Vermont.

 The year was 1931.
-Their first show was held at Ethan Allen Club, and among their first members was the renowned artist, Maxfield Parish.
+Their first show was held at Ethan Allen Club, and among their first members was the renowned artist, Maxfield Parrish.

 This review of that first show appeared in the Burlington Free Press on 3/2/1931.